Karavan%2525252BSarai%2525252BWorld%2525252BMusic.jpg

 I am forever in awe and humbled by the meditative power of music and its celebrative, healing, and mystical properties.
 I want to bring listeners around that same fire, to hear the web for themselves.

-I've had the privilege of residing in multiple countries for an extended period, which has provided me with invaluable insights into its diverse cultures.
+I've had the honor of residing in multiple countries for an extended period, which has provided me with invaluable insights into its diverse cultures.

 Over the years, I've immersed myself in various cultural practices, traditions, and ways of life, allowing me to develop a deep appreciation and understanding of the rich tapestry of experiences that make up a societal fabric.